operator-framework/community/GOVERNANCE.md

 other reason, they may be removed by a 2/3 majority vote of the other Committee members, or a vote of the Steering Committee.

 #### Subproject Steering Committee Representative

 Additionally, the Approver Committee will select, by an election conducted by the Operator Framework Election officials, one representative of the project to the Operator Framework Steering Committee.
-This representative need not be a member of the project's Maintainer Committee, and will be replaced or renewed by the Committee annually.
+This representative need not be a member of the project's Approver Committee, and will be replaced or renewed by the Committee annually.

 #### Subproject Governance Ammendments

-If the project members wish to update or supplement governance documents, this will require a ⅔ majority  of project Maintainers followed by a ⅔ majority approval from th e Operator Framework steering committee.
+If a subproject wishes to update or supplement governance documents, this will require a 2/3 majority of project Approvers followed by a 2/3 majority approval from the Operator Framework steering committee.

 ## Steering Committee

 The overall Operator Framework umbrella project is governed by a Steering Committee, which is selected as follows: